Below are just a few of the questions most commonly asked by prospective students of the University of Mount Olive, as well as their parents.

 What size are the beds?

-Most beds at the University of Mount Olive are twin-XL; however, there are a few rooms that have the standard twin-sized mattresses.
+All beds at the University of Mount Olive are twin-xl.
 If you wish to wait and purchase bedding until you arrive on campus, you are welcome to do so.
-However, if you purchase twin-XL bedding, you can be sure it will fit all beds in the residence halls in the event of a room change.
+However, if you purchase twin-xl bedding, you can be sure it will fit all beds in the residence halls in the event of a room change.

 What appliances are allowed in the residence halls?